 ConnectTimeoutException or an

 ObjectNotExistException.
-(This also explains the need for the helper class: the Ice run time must contact the server, so we cannot use a Java down-cast.)
+(This also explains the need for the helper method: the Ice run time must contact the server, so we cannot use a simple Java down-cast.)

 In contrast, an